Archimedean theory and $\epsilon$-factors for the Asai Rankin-Selberg integrals: Preliminaries

 \begin{prop} Let $M$ be a connected complex analytic variety, $U\subseteq M$ a nonempty connected relatively compact open subset and

 be two holomorphic functions satisfying

-for all $(s,t)\in \C\times U$.
-Moreover, we assume that one of the two points below is satisfied: \begin{enumerate}[(1)] \item For every $k\in \{1,2\}$, $\cZ_k$ is rapidly decreasing in vertical strips in the first variable locally uniformly in the second variable and moreover for every connected relatively compact open subset $U'\subseteq M$ containing $U$, there exists $C>0$ such that $\cZ_k$ admits a (necessarily unique) holomorphic continuation $\cH_C\times U'\to \C$ which is again rapidly decreasing in vertical strips in the first variable locally uniformly in the second variable. \item There exists $q>1$ such that for every $k\in \{1,2\}$, $\cZ_k$ is periodic of period $\log(q)^{-1}2i\pi$ in the first variable and moreover for every connected relatively compact open subset $U'\subseteq M$ containing $U$, there exists $C>0$ such that $\cZ_k$ admits a (necessarily unique) holomorphic continuation $\cH_C\times U'\to \C$. \end{enumerate} Then, $\cZ_1$ and $\cZ_2$ extend analytically to all of $\C\times M$.
-Moreover, these extensions still satisfy \ref{eq 1 holo contn} and in case (1) they are again rapidly decreasing in vertical strips in the first variable locally uniformly in the second variable. \end{prop}
+for every $(s,t)\in \C\times U$.
+Moreover, we assume that for each $\epsilon\in \{\pm\}$ the following two conditions are satisfied \begin{enumerate}[(1)] \item $Z_\epsilon$ is of finite order in vertical strips in the first variable locally uniformly in the second variable; \item For every connected relatively compact open subset $U'\subseteq M$ containing $U$, there exists $C>0$ such that $Z_\epsilon$ admits a (necessarily unique) holomorphic continuation to $\cH_{>C}\times U'$ which is again of finite order in vertical strips in the first variable locally uniformly in the second variable. \end{enumerate} Then, $Z_+$ and $Z_-$ extend to holomorphic functions on all of $\C\times M$ which are of finite order in vertical strips in the first variable locally uniformly in the second variable and still satisfy \ref{eq 1 holo contn}. \end{prop}